timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 For me, an important part of travelling is experiencing and sharing it with other people, and I couldn't be happier to have gone on this adventure with my sister, Grace.
 She brought a renewed excitement and spirit of curiosity that helped push us to do and try things that we wouldn't have without her.
 Thank you Grace!

 Although Morocco was a little rough around the edges at times, the people we met continuously exceeded our expectations with their friendliness.
-I left feeling grateful to have had the opportunity to visit Morocco, and, most importantly, to travel together as a trio!
+I left feeling grateful to have had the opportunity to visit Morocco, and, most importantly, to travel together!